Wednesday, June 01, 2011

 The Warriors is still going strong at Boston's Saxon Theatre, which, says the assistant manager, "hasn't done such good business since My Fair Lady."(3/12/79)

-In 1981, John Carpenter's ESCAPE FROM NEW YORK was released and though the film's pretty good, it really pales in comparison to THE WARRIORS, which has defied all odds to become one of the best action films of the 1970s.
+In 1981, John Carpenter's ESCAPE FROM NEW YORK was released and though the film hods up extremely well today, it paled at the time in comparison to THE WARRIORS, which has defied all odds to become one of the best action films of the 1970s.

 We tried to love ESCAPE FROM NEW YORK (1981) as much but there's something about it never quite clicks.
-All the ingredients are there, it trades on New York City's mystique at the time of being a dangerous place overrun by crime and strutting gang youths.
-Like THE WARRIORS its grim facade portends much traumatic violence and grit, makes it seem like you would be taking your life in your hands even to dare to go see it.
-I rever Carpenter's films but ESCAPE never quite takes off.
+All the ingredients are there, it trades on New York City's mystique at the time of being a dangerous place overrun by crime and strutting gang youths, like a grim sequel, imagining Cyrus didn't die and gangs took over.
+Like THE WARRIORS its grim facade portends much traumatic violence and grit, makes it seem like you would be taking your life in your hands even to dare to go see it, then says ah I was only kidding, grab a brew.
+I revere Carpenter's films for that brew, but ESCAPE never quite takes off.
 It gets hung up on details, locations, the technicalities of landing a glider on top of the World Trade Center.
 It loses the NYC dread factor.

 2 comments: